-The United Nations Organisation was founded on 24 October 1945 by 51 countries determined to preserve peace through international co-operation and collective security.
-Today the UNO has 193 Member States, i.e. virtually all the nations of the world.
+The United Nations Organization (UN) was founded on 24 October 1945 by 51 countries determined to preserve peace through international cooperation and collective security.
+With 193 states, almost all countries in the world are members of the UN today, including Switzerland since 2002.
 The organisation has a unique universality with regard to the subjects which it tackles, its members, its involvement in decision-making processes, its role in the drafting of international norms and standards and its international influence.

-Under the terms of the Charter of the United Nations, the international treaty which founded the Organisation, the four goals of the UNO are:
+Under the terms of the Charter of the United Nations, the international treaty which founded the organisation, the four goals of the UN are:

 - to maintain international peace and security;

 - to develop friendly relations among nations;